Director of College Counseling: Maura Brennan

 In the lower years, counselors address what students can be doing to prepare for college.
 The importance of staying focused and working hard to achieve their academic potential is stressed.
 Moreover, students are encouraged to join activities and become involved in the life of the school.

-By junior year, students are inevitably beginning to focus on their college aspirations, and guidance classes devote a significant amount of class time to the search process.
-Students are introduced to print and Internet resources to research colleges and are encouraged to explore options throughout the country.
-In senior year, counselors conduct a thorough review of application policies and procedures as well as work closely with each student to craft a list of appropriate colleges that meets his particular academic and extracurricular needs.
+By junior year, students are inevitably beginning to focus on their college aspirations.
+Students are introduced to their college counselor in the fall, and begin formal, individual and class meetings in the 2nd semester.
+Guidance classes devote a significant amount of class time to the search process.
+Students are introduced to print and internet resources to research colleges and are encouraged to explore options throughout the country.
+Counselors conduct a thorough review of application policies and procedures as well as work closely with each student to craft a list of appropriate colleges that meets his particular academic and extracurricular needs.

-Each fall Fordham Prep welcomes more than 100 admission representatives from colleges and universities across the country to conduct information sessions during the school day.
+Each fall, Fordham Prep welcomes more than 100 admission representatives from colleges and universities from around the world to conduct information sessions during the school day.
 Seniors are encouraged to take advantage of these wonderful opportunities to interact with officers from the various universities.
-Prep counselors also forge relationships with admission officers in order to best advocate for individual students throughout the application process.
-The College Visit form and Transcript Release Form are available on the Forms & Documents page.
+Our college counselors also forge relationships with admission officers in order to best advocate for individual students throughout the application process.